eriksaulnier/erik-website/content/pages/about.md

       icon_title: ''
       icon_family: ''
 - template: content-block
-  content: If you are curious about my desk setup check out [/uses](/uses "Uses Page").
+  content: If you are curious about the other stuff I use check out [/uses](/uses
+    "Uses Page")
   block_title: ''
 tab_title: About
 published: true